 Some occupations such as logistics and real estate are far more physically taxing compared to others such as IT.
 Jobs that require people to carry heavy objects must possess a considerable amount of physical strength.

-There are certain occupations that make it necessary for people to perform repetitive tasks.
+Certain occupations make it necessary for people to perform repetitive tasks.
 These are professions where workers have to stand for long hours.
 A simple example is the hospitality industry.

 Other professions may require workers to have a good vision.
 Therefore, when you start looking for a job, you need to keep in mind the physical demands of the job.
 Your choice or job preference should be based on these facts.

-10. Go for a profession which you have genuine interest in:
+10. Go for a profession which you have a genuine interest in:

 11. Consider the type of lifestyle you would like to have:

-At the outset of their career, most people have to work hard at a lower pay.
+At the outset of their careers, most people have to work hard at lower pay.
 But the most important thing that you should consider is whether a career in a specific will help you grow as per your ambition.

-Some important factors which you need to consider are the amount of time you will need to devote, the salary you receive and level of job satisfaction.
-Therefore, before choosing a particular profession, be sure whether it will help you have the lifestyle.
+Some important factors which you need to consider are the amount of time you will need to devote, the salary you receive and the level of job satisfaction.
+Therefore, before choosing a particular profession, be sure whether it will help you have a lifestyle.